abdul23lm/android-queuesystem-for-hospital/README.md

-# Android Queue System for Hospital
+# Android Queue System for Hospital (Under Development)
 This application will be used in the Bayukarta Karawang Hospital in implementing the queuing system for patients.

 # Software Requirement